Masterclass directed by Andreas Manolikakis (Actors Studio Drama School)

 The three selected playwrights have been intimately associated with this approach to acting.

-Andreas Manolikakis is a Lifetime Member and a member of the Board of Directors of the Actors Studio, and Chairman of the Actors Studio Drama School (Master of Fine Arts) Program at Pace University in New York City, where he teaches acting and directing.
+Andreas Manolikakis is a Lifetime Member and a member of the Board of Directors of the Actors Studio.
+He was Chairman of the Actors Studio Drama School (Master of Fine Arts) Program at Pace University in New York City, where he taught acting and directing until June 2020.
 He has taught workshops in acting, directing and script analysis in New York, Chicago, Berlin, Paris, Bucharest, Sibiu (Romania), Athens, Chania, Nafplio and Thessaloniki.
 He has translated into Greek the book Vakhtangov’s School Of Stage Art by Nikolai Gorchakov, which was published in Athens in 1997.
 As a director and actor has worked in the U.S. and Europe (on Broadway, at the Actors Studio, the National Theatre of East Paris and elsewhere).
 Andreas Manolikakis is included in the Marquis Who’s Who biographical directories for his contribution to education.

 “Andreas Manolikakis understands the work of Stanislavsky and Vakhtangov better than any teacher or interpreter since Lee Strasberg was teaching at the Actors Studio.”